reframejs/reframe/docs/overview.template.md

 **Flexible**

 Web frameworks have a bad reputation regarding flexibility.
-There is a general belief that there is a trade off between rapidness and flexibility and that a web framework always comes with a lost in flexibility.
+There is a general belief that there is a trade off between development speed and flexibility and that a web framework always comes with a lost in flexibility.
 We believe it doesn't have to be that way.